-Designated as an official Kentucky Wild River, the Red River in the upper Red River Gorge offers breathtaking thrills with challenging quick-succession Class II and III whitewater rapids, concluding with the Narrows of the Red River, a Class III gauntlet with some areas of maneuverability no wider than six feet.
-The lower river offers a more leisurely 10-mile stretch of family-friendly Class I rapids with gorgeous opportunities for photos of the Sky Bridge Arch, Tower Rock and Chimney Top Rock along the way.
+Designated as an official Kentucky Wild and Scenic River, the Red River in the upper Red River Gorge offers breathtaking thrills with challenging quick-succession Class II and Class III whitewater rapids, concluding with the Narrows of the Red River, a Class III gauntlet with some areas of maneuverability no wider than 6 feet!
+The lower section of the Red River offers a more leisurely 10-mile stretch of family-friendly Class I rapids with gorgeous opportunities for photos of the Sky Bridge Arch, Tower Rock and Chimney Top Rock along the way.

-Located largely within the pristine Daniel Boone National Forest, the Red River Gorge allows full access to the more than 600 miles of beautifully connected hiking trails within the national forest, providing hikers of all skill levels access to trails of varying lengths and challenges.
+Located largely within pristine Daniel Boone National Forest, the Red River Gorge offers full access to more than 600 miles of beautifully connected hiking trails, providing hikers the opportunity to tackle routes of varying lengths and challenges.
 Natural Bridge State Resort Park provides even more scenic hiking and walking opportunities, as well as horseback-riding trails.
-A 323-mile connected backcountry mountain biking trail (with easy access points along the way for loop and sectional riding) winds under the forest canopy that stretches as far south as Tennessee.
+(Don’t miss a chance to ride the Sky Lift at Natural Bridge State Resort Park, too, for a birds-eye view of surrounding mountains and the park’s namesake attraction.)